18 Vintage Ideas for Picnic Sandwiches

 Cut bread in rather thin slices and spread with filling.
 If a dainty size is desired, cut each sandwich in four small triangular shaped pieces.

-Date and Walnut Sandwiches
+Exotic Date and Walnut Sandwich

 1 cup dates, 1/2 cup walnuts.
 Put both through meat chopper and add the grated rind and the juice of 1 orange.
 Mix well.
-This is fine for whole wheat bread sandwiches.
+This is fine for whole-wheat bread sandwiches.

-Double Pinwheel Sandwiches
+Double Pinwheel Sandwich

 One thin slice of fresh brown bread, one thin slice of fresh white bread, cut lengthwise of loaf.
 Butter and place together as a sandwich.
+The top of brown slice is buttered, and pimento cream cheese spread on thin.
+Roll like a jelly roll.
+Chill and cut in thin slices.

-Royal Sandwiches
+Royal Sandwich

 When it comes to innovative ideas for picnic sandwiches and ingredients, this tasty sandwich recipe will keep folks guessing how it's made.